 How can I tell if a distressed business has value?

-|Plan to buy a distressed business, but the problems seem too big to take on, consider another tactic: Look into buying the business's high-value assets, including its customer lists, intellectual property, or a profitable division, rather than the entirety of a business.
+|Plan to buy a distressed business, but the problems seem too big to take on?
+Consider another tactic: Look into buying the business's high-value assets, including its customer lists, intellectual property, or a profitable division, rather than the entirety of a business.

 - Talk to lenders, customers, suppliers, competitors, and others in your target industry to keep up to date on who’s performing well and who’s struggling to stay afloat.

 - If you already own a business, talk to your vendors and suppliers.
-Some may be facing insurmountable problems in parts of their business and be open to an acquisition.
+Some may be facing insurmountable problems in parts of their business and open to an acquisition.
 Consider any option that could be valuable to your operations, save your business money, or boost your business’s performance.

 Is there anything else to know before I buy a distressed business?

-Financing a distressed business can be more complicated than financing one that’s solvent.
+It can be much more complicated to finance a distressed business than one that’s solvent.
 Traditional means of funding, including bank loans and SBA loans, may not be available to you.
-However, you may be able to arrange seller financing or an earnout scenario that’ll help you reduce your upfront costs of purchase.
-You can work with your attorney or accountant to model these scenarios and determine the option that’ll work best for you.
-You can learn more about these options here:
+However, there are other options.
+You may be able to arrange seller financing or an earnout scenario to reduce your upfront costs.
+Work with your attorney or accountant to model these scenarios and find the option that’ll work best for you.